NethServer/ns8-crowdsec/README.md

 then trigger the action

 - `receiver_emails`: all emails account you want to notice when decisions or alert come
+- `helo_host`: set a fully qualified domain name to use the relevant helo with postfix.

 ```
 api-cli run configure-email-notification --agent module/crowdsec1 --data - <<EOF
 {
     "receiver_emails":"foo@domain.com,contact@domain.com"
+    "helo_host":"myfqdn.domain.com"
 }
 EOF
 ```